 At Lyndhurst Secondary College, we pride ourselves on our proactive approach to developing a safe and supportive learning environment for all our students.
-We understand that students and families can face challenges at times and we are here to offer support and information on services that will assist, particularly on those issues affecting a student’s academic or social development.
+We understand that students and families can face challenges at times and we are here to offer support and information on services that will assist, particularly on those issues affecting a student’s academic or social development and mental health.

 Students and families have access to a range of Lyndhurst Wellbeing staff, including:

-- Nicles Bestel and Jaime Rees (Student Wellbeing Coordinators)
+- Nicles Bestel and Jaime Rees (Student Wellbeing Leaders)

 Where to get help